menty44/rombosa/Readme.md

-# Spring Boot, MySQL, JPA, Hibernate Rest API Tutorial
+# AfroBoot Website.

-Build Restful CRUD API for a simple Note-Taking application using Spring Boot, Mysql, JPA and Hibernate.
+This is a website for African beautiful and bootyful ladies developed using SpringBoot, Jade, NodeJs, AngularJs, RabbitMQ, posgresql, JPA and Hibernate.
 ## Requirements

 1. Java - 1.8.x

 2. Maven - 3.x.x

-3. Mysql - 5.x.x
+3. Postgres - 9.x.x

 ## Steps to Setup